-At Aucello Eye Care Center, our eye doctor in Newington offers diagnosis and treatment of cataracts, a relatively common eye condition that can affect your vision.
+At Aucello Eye Care Center, our eye doctors in Newington and South Windsor offer diagnosis and treatment of cataracts, a relatively common eye condition that can affect your vision.
 While the greatest risk factor for cataracts is age (the condition mostly affects people over the age of 60), it is also worth noting that women are more likely to develop cataracts than men.
 By understanding the risks of cataracts in men vs women, along with common symptoms of cataracts, you can take measures to protect your own eye and vision health.

 What Are Cataracts and Common Cataract Symptoms?